Skip to main content

 Yes.
 Bereavement Support Payment gives a lump sum of £2,500 to £3,500 plus monthly payments of £100 to £350 for 18 months (for spouses/civil partners under State Pension age).
 Funeral Expenses Payment helps with funeral costs if you receive qualifying benefits.
 Council tax exemption applies to empty properties during probate.
 You may also be entitled to life insurance payouts, death-in-service benefits, and pension lump sums.

-If the costs feel overwhelming, please know that there are options at every price point, and financial help is available.
-You do not need to decide everything at once.
-If you need someone to talk to, call Cruse Bereavement Support on 0808 808 1677 (free, Monday to Friday).
+If the costs feel overwhelming, please know there are options at every price point and financial help is available.
+A simpler funeral is not a lesser one.
+You do not need to decide everything at once, and you do not have to work it out alone.
+If you would like to talk to someone, call Cruse Bereavement Support on 0808 808 1677 (free, Monday to Friday).

 Get a cost estimate for your situation

-Our personalised guide includes estimated costs based on your exact circumstances, plus ways to save.
+Our personalised guide gives you estimated costs based on your own circumstances, along with the ways you could save.

 Important